cli-kit/cli-command/README.md

 * `name`: A specific name for the help flag, default is `-h | --help`.
 * `description`: A specific description for the option, overrides the default.
-* `action`: A callback to invoke when the help option is encountered, signature is `function(help)` where `help` is the default callback function if you wish to re-use it's functionality.
+* `action`: A callback to invoke when the help option is encountered.

 Returns the program for chaining.